 Image credit: Worldwildlife.org

 Compared to their Asian ‘cousins’, African elephants are much larger in size as they can grow up to 13 feet tall (up to 4 meters) and weigh up to 14,000 lbs (6350 Kg).
 The largest land animal in the world, they can be found in 37 different countries in Africa.
 There are actually 2 different species of the African elephant: the savannah elephant and the forest elephant, both of which are fiercely poached.
 The forest elephant is usually smaller with rounded ears as well as tusks that grow downward.
 While the Savannah elephants can be found in the savannah of Africa, the forest elephants inhabit the rain forests of Central and Western Africa.
 The best place to view these mighty elephants is in Botswana where travelers constantly find them while going on safaris in Chobe National Park as Chobe has the highest concentration of elephants – between 50 to 70,000 individuals roaming the vast area.

 Highly social animals, they are known to be able to communicate with others across large distances at a low frequency which can not be heard by humans.
 Also, you’d be interested to know that many plant species have seeds that depend on being passed through the elephant’s digestive tract before they can germinate.
 In fact, at least a third of the trees found in West African forests rely on elephants for dissemination.

 African leopards have a preference for rocky landscapes with dense bush and riverine forests.
-However, they are known to adapt quickly, seldom staying in an area more than two or three days at a time.
+That said, they are known to adapt quickly, seldom staying in an area more than two or three days at a time.
 Thanks to their adaptability, they are able to survive the loss of their previous habitat due to increasing human settlement.

 Excellent climbers, the leopard’s spotted coat provides almost perfect camouflage which comes in handy when they hunt.
 A stealthy hunter, once they caught their prey, they’ll often safeguard it by taking it up to the trees to prevent other animals such as lions or hyenas from stealing their food.